Skip to main content

 Objective 3

-Engage academic researchers with other key stakeholders in the field of social acceptance, including infrastructure developers,
+Engaged academic researchers with other key stakeholders in the field of social acceptance, including infrastructure developers,

-policy-makers, regulators, trade bodies, politicians and community interests to maximise the impact of network activities;
+policy-makers, regulators, trade bodies, politicians and community interests to maximise the impact of network activities

 Objective 4